chamilad/apim_cicd/README.md

 ### Setup
 To make it easy to try out the scripts, a Docker Compose setup has been provided.
 This [`docker-compose.yml`](docker-compose.yml) setup contains two WSO2 API Manager 2.6.0 Containers that will be mapped to ports `9443`/`8243` (`api-manager1`) and `9543`/`8343` (`api-manager2`) respectively.

+> To use the Docker images used in the Docker Compose configuration, you should have access to the WSO2 Docker Registry, `docker.wso2.com`.
+The instructions to do this can be found at [the WSO2 Docker download page](https://wso2.com/api-management/install/docker/get-started/).

 To start this deployment, run [`start_test_containers.sh`](start_test_containers.sh) script.
 This will in essence run `docker-compose up` and output the IP addresses of the Containers.

 > The Containers are networked as bridged to the default Docker bridge on the Host, and therefore will share IP addresses from the range `172.17.0.1/16`